-Furthermore, Jesus described in this parable how Satan will do everything in his ability to stop the seed from growing.
-Satan was the Archangel Lucifer in Heaven; therefore, he understands that everything in the Kingdom of God works on the planting of seeds, tending them, and harvesting.
+Furthermore, Jesus described in this parable how Satan will do everything in his ability to stop the seed (i.e., God’s Word Luke 8:11)) from growing in our spiritual hearts (1).
+Satan was the Archangel Lucifer in Heaven (1); therefore, he understands that everything in the Kingdom of God works on the planting of seeds, tending them, and harvesting (1).

-However, if the Word does start to grow, then he causes that Word to be dried up by sending you persecution (Mark 4:16,17).
-We get so busy watching the sea that we forget about the “C”-o-m-e (Matthew 14:28-30).
+However, if the Word does start to grow, he causes that Word to be dried up by sending you persecution (Mark 4:16,17).
+We get so busy watching the sea that we forget about the “C”-o-m-e!
+(Matthew 14:28-30).

 This is the test of failure: when everything seems to be going wrong with the aim to cause us to focus on the problems and not the Promises of the Bible that can set us free (2 Peter 1:4).

 Other seeds fell among the thorns, and they grew up and choked them.
 (Matthew 13:7 NET)(Mark 4:7.
 Luke 8:7)

 The seed sown among thorns is the person who hears the word, but worldly cares and the seductiveness of wealth choke the word, so it produces nothing.
 (Matthew 13:22 NET)(Mark 4:18,19.
 Luke 8:14)